foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 ## The political wager

 The opposite of the cloud model where *your secrets live on their servers, trust them*.
-Here, **your Djibian server holds no secret, the metal that signs is always in your hand**.
-The server is a place of exercise, not a vault.
+Here, **servers cannot read your secrets without the key you hold in your hand**.
+Servers can no longer manipulate your data; you take back control with your physical [OpenPGP ID](/solutions/openpgp-id/) key (YubiKey, NitroKey, …).

 The whole chain is **free software, auditable, and fits in a Debian package**.